ADGEfficiency/adgefficiency.github.io/_posts/2024-07-19-constrain-simultaneous-import-export-electricity-linear-programming.md

 ---
-title: Avoiding Simultaneous Import and Export in Linear Programs of Energy Systems
+title: Avoiding Simultaneous Import and Export Electricity in Linear Programs
 date_created: '2024-07-21'
 date: '2023-07-21'
 categories:
   - Energy
-excerpt: TODO
+excerpt: "How to avoid simultaneous import and export electricity in linear programs of energy systems."
 toc: true
 toc_sticky: true
 ---

-This post explains how to constrain simultaneous import and export in linear programs.
-It's a particular problem that affects most linear program models of energy systems.
-To solve it, we will introduce two linear programming tricks:
+Simultaneous import and export in linear programs is a problem that affects most linear program models of energy systems.

+**To solve it, we will introduce two linear programming tricks**:

 1. Constraining the upper and lower bounds of continuous variables to both a non-zero lower bound and zero,
 2. Linking two continuous variables together through binary variables.